 Enter the kingdom of early vegetables

 The "golden belt" of Le Léon is market gardening heaven in Nord Finistère.
 Artichokes, cauliflowers, onions, potatoes and Paimpol haricot beans grow side-by-side in this vast vegetable garden, whose produce is destined for market stalls throughout the region and beyond.
-Stroll between the fields, and discover how it all began at the Maison des Johnnies (Onion sellers discovery centre) in Roscoff, which promotes the red onion and its cross-channel export market.
+Stroll between the fields, and discover how it all began at the Maison des Johnnies (Onion sellers discovery centre) in Roscoff on the north side of Brittany, which promotes the red onion and its cross-channel export market.

 To find out more: the "Maison des Johnnies "